-Lat Pull-Downs – This movement greatly reduces the range of motion and fails to engage rhomboid, traps and ancillary muscles effectively.
+Lat Pull-Downs – This movement greatly reduces the range of motion and fails to engage rhomboids, traps, and ancillary muscles effectively.
 No progression is possible with this exercise.

 Band-Assisted Pull-Ups – Elastic bands provide excessive assistance at the bottom of the pull-up, where elastic tension is greatest, which is exactly where you should have the least assistance, as the pull-up becomes more difficult toward the top and not in the bottom position.

-Machine Assisted Pull-Ups – This time the assistance is regular through the range of motion, but the problem is that you the machine does not let you engage your core, glutes and back.
-It does all the job for you, it assists you too much and no progression is possible.
+Machine Assisted Pull-Ups – This time the assistance is regular through the range of motion, but the problem is that the machine does not let you engage your core, glutes, and back.
+It does all the job for you, it assists you too much and no progress is possible.

-However we think this is unfair and beg to differ.
-Rowing movements like the Australian pull-up do strengthen your lats, traps and rhomboid, helping improve the top portion of a pull-up, the most difficult, so they do have carry over effect.
+However, we think this is unfair and beg to differ.
+Rowing movements like the Australian pull-up do strengthen your lats, traps, and rhomboids, helping improve the top portion of a pull-up, the most difficult, so they do have a carry-over effect.

 The 4 Phases Of The Ultimate Pull-Up Program

 The program is flexible in that each phase can last 4-8 weeks depending on your results and progression.

 Phase 1: The Basics (4 to 8 weeks)

 This phase focuses on basic hangs and other basic exercises to build the necessary foundation.
 Here are a few exercises used in this phase: